Board portal data security checklist for IT | Aprio

 Step 2: Check data encryption for both in transit and at rest.

 There are two central types of encryption: how data is stored when no one is accessing it (at-rest encryption), and how data is encrypted when it’s sent from the server to a device (in-transit encryption).
-Choose a board portal with RSA 4096-bit encryption for data in transit and AES 256-bit encryption for data at rest.

 Step 3: Align with data storage with your data governance policy.